MicrosoftDocs/quantum-docs/articles/user-guide/host-programs.md

 - from the command-line interface
 - from a locally-hosted Jupyter Notebook
 - from a Jupyter Notebook in the Azure portal.
 For more information, see [Create an Azure Quantum workspace](xref:microsoft.quantum.get-started.notebooks).
-- from the Azure Quantum Copilot.
+- from the Copilot for Azure Quantum.
 For more information, see [Get started with Azure Quantum](xref:microsoft.quantum.get-started.azure-quantum).

 To understand these processes and their differences better, let's consider a Q# program and compare the ways it can be run.